lehins/primal/Notes.md

-* CInt is 32bits, should be CPtrdiff or at least an Int

-foreign import ccall unsafe "primitive-memops.h hsprimitive_memmove"
-  memmove_mba :: MutableByteArray# s -> CInt
-              -> MutableByteArray# s -> CInt
-              -> CSize -> IO ()

 * This has a chance of ba1 be the same as ba2, but because GC moved it between the two coerces, it will not report as the same.